 EG3003 Video Genie System

-Video Genie (or simply Genie) was the name given to a series of computers produced by Hong Kong-based manufacturer EACA during the early 1980s.
+The Video Genie System (or simply Genie) was a series of computers produced by Hong Kong-based manufacturer EACA in the early 1980s.
+It was based on the Zilog Z80, which ran at 1.76MHz.
 They were compatible with the Tandy TRS-80 Model I computers and could be considered a clone although there were hardware and software differences.

 Although Video Genie was the name used in Western Europe, the machines were sold under different names in other countries.
 In Australia and New Zealand they were known as the Dick Smith System 80 MK I (EG3003) and System 80 MK II (EG3008).
 In North America they were sold as the PMC-80 and PMC-81.